Skip to Content

-Ahh, you’ve reached the glorious four month Babywise schedule!
 I loved it when my daughter was four months old.
 Babies at this age have so much personality, with limited mobility.
 It’s the best of both worlds!

-Four-month old babies are cute and smiley, melting hearts everywhere, yet they can’t quite crawl away and get into trouble just yet!
+Four-month old babies are cute and smiley, melting hearts everywhere, yet they can’t quite crawl away and get into trouble just yet.
 It is certainly many mama’s favorite age and stage!

+But getting into a routine with sleep can be tricky at this age.
 Knowing your baby’s proper wake time can be tricky and confusing to figure out.

-If you haven’t started implementing Babywise yet, now is a great time to start!
+If you haven’t started implementing Babywise yet, now is a great time to start.

 Babywise includes a few different foundational principles.
 I highly recommend starting the concepts of eat, play, sleep as early as possible with your baby.
-It’s too hard to get your baby on a full-fledged newborn schedule, but you can be aware of your baby’s wake windows and follow those accordingly!

 Sure, there will still be bumps in the road (we are working with babies after all), but you’ll be able to get everyone back on track much faster than if you were moving without a sleep plan.

-Four-Month Baby Schedule
+Four-Month Old Baby Schedule

-The four month baby schedule has a lot of range in it.
-Remember, that schedules are designed to fit into your lifestyle and your baby’s needs.
+Remember that schedules are designed to fit into your lifestyle and your baby’s needs.
 One size does not fit all when it comes to baby’s ages and schedules.

 I love the flexibility and predictability of Babywise.
-Sometimes, you want hard and fast answers, but remember that it might take a little bit of experimenting to figure out what works for your baby!
+Sometimes, you want hard and fast answers, but remember that it might take a little bit of experimenting to figure out what works for your baby.

 There is a lot of flexibility in the four-month schedule, so read through these options and see which one might work best for your babe.
-Then try, try, try until it sticks!
+Then try, try, try until it sticks.

 Sample Four Month Baby Schedule: 3.5 Hour Schedule